kupababra/kupababra/README.md

 ---

-Currently running httpd server on 🐡 OpenBSD 7.7-current (SZPONTOS) #0
+Currently running httpd server on 🐡 OpenBSD 7.7-current (SZPONTOS) #0 The server is managed via ssh on the internal network.
+Nobody can touch Puffy, because only one person who lives on the planet can touch.:*

 ## 📡 About me
 - 🎧 Favorite vibe: late night coding with IRC open